Mickey Mouse universe: Huey, Dewey, and Louie

 Huey, Dewey, and Louie Duck are Donald's mischief-making nephews who provoke Donald with his famous temper.
 They first appeared in 1937.

 Scrooge McDuck

 Scrooge McDuck is Donald's wealthy uncle.
 He lives in the city of Duckburg and is of Scottish descent.
 Scrooge first appeared in 1947.

 He is best known for diving into his pool of money, a recurring gag in the DuckTales series.

 Ludwig Von Drake

 Ludwig Von Drake is Donald's eccentric uncle who is a resident scientist, lecturer, and psychiatrist.
-He was introduced in 1961, as part of Walt Disney's NBC television special.
+He was introduced in 1961, as part of Walt Disney's Wonderful World of Color.

 Goofy's family

 Max Goof

 Max Goof (also known as "Goofy Junior" in 1950s short films) is Goofy's teenage son.
 He is a protagonist of the Goof Troop TV series (1992–1993) and of the feature film A Goofy Movie and its sequel An Extremely Goofy Movie.
 He has also made a few comics appearances, most of which were based on the TV series.